Posts

 Image

-The final paragraph of Chapter 3 in his Letter to the Galatians is pivotal to Paul’s argument.
-It stresses the oneness of God’s people.
-In the covenant community, the old social divisions that existed under the Mosaic legislation are inappropriate since the promised “ Seed of Abraham ” has arrived, namely, Jesus of Nazareth.
-In the covenant community, “ there can be neither Jew nor Greek .”
+Returning to the jurisdiction of the Torah means the restoration of the old social barriers between Jews and Gentiles .
+The third chapter of Galatians is pivotal to Paul’s argument for the oneness of God’s people.
+The old social divisions under the Mosaic Legislation are inappropriate in God’s One Covenant Community since the promised “ Seed of Abraham ” has arrived, namely, Jesus of Nazareth.
+In Christ’s Assembly, “ No longer can there be Jew or Greek ! ”

 Image